twiztedmyrtle/twiztedmyrtle.github.io/content/blog/robin-williams-and-depression.md

 type = "post"

 +++
-In light of Robin Williams death, it has stirred up a lot of pain within me.
+<p>In light of Robin Williams death, it has stirred up a lot of pain within me.
 It has taken me back down memory lane of my own past dark times.
 And I've had a few in my life so far including when I left home (Muscat, Oman) to study in London at the tender age of 15, my divorce and a few others in what seems like fairly recent times.
 When I look at my own Facebook posts from the years that were tough for me, I can't seem to recognize myself.
 I see someone happy, smiling all the time and living life.
 And yet, outside of those fleeting moments worthy of posting on Facebook, there was such deep anguish and pain inside.
-What you see, is not always the reality.
+What you see, is not always the reality.</p>

 I've been told many times by many people that "I have it so together."
 I appreciate the compliment, but trust me ...
  I've broken down a few times in my life ...